stefanclaas/f-hsub/README.md

 [2024-23-06]

-Added a feature to look not only for a hashed 'Subject:' but also for a 'H-Hsub:' hashed header, in case people like to keep the orignal Subject line, without hsub content.
+Added a feature to look not only for a hashed 'Subject:' but also for a 'X-Hsub:' hashed header, in case people like to keep the orignal Subject line, without hsub content.